FrancescoXX/recipes/umami/README.md

 <!-- #ZEROPS_EXTRACT_START:takeover-guide# -->

-After deploying one of the environments you'll have full control over configuration, updates, and scaling from this point forward.

 ### Run Umami on your domain
 By default the recipe is set up to run on a Zerops preview domain, to run it on your own, do xyz.